-We endeavor to leverage our scientific and product development expertise as well as established relationships with outside sources to achieve cost-effective and efficient drug development.
+We endeavor to leverage our scientific and product development expertise as well as established relationships with outside sources to achieve costeffective and efficient drug development.
 These outside sources, amongst others, provide us with expertise in preclinical models, pharmaceutical development, toxicology, clinical trial operations, pharmaceutical manufacturing, including physical and chemical drug characterization, and commercial development.
 We also have established through our majority-owned joint venture subsidiary, Galectin Sciences LLC, a discovery program developing small molecules that inhibit galectin-3 and may afford alternative drug delivery (e.g., oral) and as a result expand the potential uses of galectin-3 inhibitor beyond belapectin.
 Three chemical series of composition of matter patents have been filed.

 We are also pursuing a development pathway to clinical enhancement and commercialization for our lead compounds in immuno-oncology following our previous successful collaboration with Providence Portland Cancer Center.
-We are now planning a phase 2 trial in advanced or metastatic head and neck cancer using belapectin in combination with a checkpoint (PD-1) inhibitor.
-All of our proposed products are presently in development, including preclinical and clinical trials.
+In 2022, we filed a new IND with FDA for advanced or metastatic head and neck cancer using belapectin in combination with a checkpoint (PD-1) inhibitor and received a Study May Proceed letter.
+The proposed phase 2 trial commencement is dependent on timing of financing.

+All of our proposed products are presently in development, including pre-clinical and clinical trials.